A TIP FOR YOU

 Rather than get into the plot (such as it is), we’ll just tell you that during its making Hedren broke her leg after being bucked off an elephant’s back, and received thirty-eight stitches after a lioness gnawed the back of her head.
 In addition, her daughter Melanie Griffith, cinematographer Jan de Bont, and producer Noel Marshall were also mauled by lions.
 Griffith needed fifty stitches in her face and plastic surgery, de Bont needed one hundred twenty stitches and his scalp sewn back in place, and lucky Noel Marshall merely developed gangrene.

 If you haven’t seen Roar and are an aficionado of weird cinema, we can’t recommend watching that one highly enough.
 Ironically, while we’ve seen that all-time obscurity, we haven’t seen the well-known Marnie.
 But there’s a reason—one of the worst people we ever knew, someone who stole several of our most prized belongings, was named Marni, so avoiding that reminder has kept us from getting around to the film.
-But it isn’t like that’s Tippi’s fault, so her movie is finally in the queue.
-When we watch it we’ll report back.
+But it isn’t like that’s Tippi’s fault, so we’ll get to it eventually.

 Femme Fatale Image